CSA-RH/openshift-multicluster-azure-load-balancing/README.md

 Be it a private or public cluster setup, ensure the Application Gateway we are about to create has access to the applications.
 For this example let's balance two "Hello Openshift" applications.
 Log in to your cluster and create the deployment.

+#### Setup Cluster A, app2

+> [!tip]
+> Some of these commands take a bit to complete in the background, despite the terminal returning everything is OK.
+Consider cheching before pasting the next command.
+>
+> Bear in mind that this is a simple tutorial, in a real life scenario we would be better off using a declarative approach to Kubernetes.

 ```bash
 export CLUSTER="clusterA"
 export APP="app1"